vat-projects/theclicksly/src/md/policies/privacy-policy.md

 <div>

-1. COMPANY NAME, registered at REGISTERED ADDRESS, with registration number REGISTRATION NUMBER, and operating under The Clicksly (“Company”), respects your privacy concerns.
+1. Youmedia Inc, registered at Intershore Chambers, Road Town, Tortola, British Virgin Islands, with registration number 2174481, and operating under The Clicksly (“Company”), respects your privacy concerns.
 2. This Privacy Policy explains the types of information we collect on [www.theclicksly.com](http://www.theclicksly.com) (the “Website”), how we use this information, with whom we share it, and your choices regarding its use.
 3. This Privacy Policy also outlines the measures we take to safeguard your information, how long we retain it, and how you can contact us about our privacy practices and exercise your rights.